ljsinclair/featurebase-docs/docs/community/com-ingest/old-consumer-examples.md

 ---
-id: consumer-usage-examples
-title: Consumer Usage Examples
+title: Consumer ingest examples
-sidebar_label: Consumer Usage Examples
+layout: default
+parent: Import data
+grand_parent: Community
 ---

+# Consumer Usage Examples

 Also refer to the [ingester configuration reference](/docs/community/com-ingest/old-ingester-configuration) page for details on configuration flags for all consumers.